Articles matching the ‘Infectious Diseases’ Category

 John Bartlett and Hank Aaron — Consistently Great for a Long, Long Time

 Early last week, we lost one of the true giants in Infectious Diseases, Dr. John Bartlett.
 Long-time Chief of ID at Johns Hopkins, he was a true Infectious Diseases polymath — deeply knowledgeable about such a wide range of topics that virtually everyone in our field knew and respected him.
-If you’ll permit me to lift […]
+If you’ll permit me to […]

 HIV Information: Author Paul Sax, M.D.